 GMC is going through the greatest hits album with the Hummer EV.
 Unlike the Cadillac Escalade, the Hummer kicks off GMCs foray into a series of battery-powered vehicles to fit the exact demands of those who don’t want to give up their gas-guzzling giant for a little electric car.
 For those that said no to Spark or the Volt, this one is for you.

 Similar to how Tesla plays the game, GMC is hauling out the most expensive model first before unveiling the more affordable options later on.
 With a price tag of USD$112,595, it’s not going to be the cheapest option come Fall 2021, but it could be the coolest.

 Offering drivers the same grunt and weight as a gas-guzzling Hummer of old, the new all-electric model will be able to travel about 350 miles when fully charged.
 With sports like acceleration and over 1,000 horsepower, GMC Brand Chief Duncan Aldred said the truck would entice those who never wanted an electric car to begin with.
 “We think when they see what this is, it will change their minds,” he said.

-Sporting specially engineered 35-inch Goodyear Wrangler All Territory tires, eighteen available camera views, industry-leading Infinity Roof and modular Sky Panels, and a Bose audio system that will knock your socks off with 14-speakers, there’s a lot to play with here.
+Sporting specially engineered 35-inch Goodyear Wrangler All Territory tires, eighteen available camera views, industry-leading Infinity Roof and modular Sky Panels, and even a 14-speaker Bose audio system, there’s a lot to play with here.
 Plus, with an estimated 0-60mph of approximately 3 seconds, the next-gen electric Hummer is faster than its fuel-injected ancestors.